-9.6 Cabin Drainage Shower and Cabin Drain Sump Pump
+9.6 Cabin Drainage

+Shower and Compartment Drain Sump Pump

-The sump system is equipped with a strainer, centrifugal pump and automatic float switch.
-It is activated whenever the House battery switch is ON.
-The Shower Sump switch in the helm switch panel overrides the automatic switch and provides a means to manually activate the sump pump.
+The sump system is equipped with a strainer, centrifugal pump and automatic switch.
+It is activated whenever the house batteries are connected.
+The Sump Pump switch in the helm switch panel overrides the automatic switch and provides a means to manually activate the sump pump.
 Always make sure the House battery switch is activated before using the shower or cabin sinks.